Purchases through our links may earn us a commission.

 The most exciting CPU from the 10th gen Core lineup is the Core i5-10600K.
 This 6-core/12-thread CPU is in the sweet spot for many gamers.
 It’s still a pretty solid choice for games.
 The 10600K costs less than the newly-released Ryzen 5 5600X, and it can be paired with pretty much every Z490 board out there.
 If you want to find out more about Z490 boards or motherboards in general, do visit our motherboards page.

 Overall, the 10600K is a pretty solid bang for the buck gaming CPU.
 It’s simple to overclock and can net you enough extra power to match the 10900K, which isn’t a bad result for the price.
 Once you decide to go for the 10600K, you’ll also need a solid Z490 board to go with the CPU.
 Want to find the best motherboards for i5-10600K?
 Read on.

-Dual PCIe x16 slots (but only PCIe 3.0 since the current generation of Intel CPU doesn’t support PCIe 4.0) and three PCIe x1 slots.
-You also get 2.5Gb LAN and a solid audio section, both made by Realtek.
-But at the back, there are just a couple of fast USB 3.2 ports along with a couple of video outs, and that’s pretty much it.
-Also, don’t expect stuff like BIOS flashback, troubleshooting LEDs, dual BIOS, or POST code.
+For expansion, it offers dual PCIe x16 slots and three PCIe x1 slots.
+Note that these are PCIe 3.0, as the current Intel CPUs don’t support PCIe 4.0 yet.
+The board also includes a 2.5Gb LAN and a decent audio setup, both provided by Realtek.
+On the back, you’ll find a few fast USB 3.2 ports and a couple of video outputs.
+However, don’t expect advanced features like BIOS flashback, troubleshooting LEDs, dual BIOS, or POST code.